SmithWillSuffice/ohanga-pai/content/blog/126_leftrightleft_spewage.md

 been to you that a government scorepoint or hundred was not of more use?

 **Little Summary:**
 * Pegging to gold is a (highly regressive) price anchor, it is distinct from commodity currency.
+* Redeeming for gold is unnecessary, even when the gold peg is the price anchor.
+Mostly the USA did _not_ redeem for gold bullion.
+They only lost 50% of the gold.
 * The modern price anchor is Labour, and that is the natural anchor.
 * Having a gold peg when the currency naturally "wants to be" a labour value anchor is a cause of massive destruction, mainly in the form